LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction

-We further explore the generalization capability of our method on the AIMIS dataset.
-Specifically, we apply the best architecture learned from the OpenKBP dataset to the AIMIS challenge.
-The evaluation results are calculated by the organizers\footnote{https://contest.taop.qq.com} of the challenge, shown in Table~\ref{tab:aimis_test}.
-Our U-NAS method achieves the first place in the AIMIS challenge in both the primary and final phases\footnote{In primary phase, the test set consists of 50 scans, and in final phase, the test set consists of another 150 scans.}, outperforming the runner-up by 9.36\% and 1.88\%, respectively.
-And in Table~\ref{tab:aimis_val}, we further compare our U-NAS model with two best best performing off-the-shelf models, \ie, U-Net and ResUNet, with respect to different ROIs.
-Consistent trend can be observed that our U-NAS outperforms the off-the-shelf models and other top ranking solutions on both the validation set and the test set of AIMIS.
+We further explore the generalizabilty of our method on the AIMIS dataset.
+Specifically, we apply the best architecture (single model) learned from the OpenKBP dataset to the AIMIS challenge.
+The evaluation results are calculated by the organizers\footnote{https://contest.taop.qq.com} of the challenge, and shown in Table~\ref{tab:aimis_test}.
+Our U-NAS method achieves first place in the AIMIS challenge in both the primary and final phases,\footnote{In the primary phase, the test set consists of 50 scans, and in the final phase, the test set consists of another 150 scans.} outperforming the runner-up by 9.36\% and 1.88\%, respectively.
+Moreover, in Table~\ref{tab:aimis_val}, we further compare our U-NAS model with two best performing off-the-shelf models, U-Net and ResUNet, with respect to different ROIs.
+A consistent trend can be observed that our U-NAS outperforms the off-the-shelf models and other top-ranking solutions on both the validation set and the test set of AIMIS.